pkutaj/pkutaj.github.io/_posts/2020-07-20-powershell-regex_matches.md

 ---
 layout: post
-title: the case of work with regex matches
+title: powershell > the case of work with regex matches
 categories: [powershell]
 ---
 ## abstract
-The concern is documenting
+The concern is documenting binding the regex hit into the system `$Matches` hash table

 ## video
 ## contents